TobiasAagaard/portfolio/Readme.md

 # My Portfolio

 This is my personal portfolio project showcasing my skills, projects, and experience.
-The project is built with a **React TypeScript** frontend and an **ASP.NET** backend.
+The project is built with a **React TypeScript** frontend and an **ASP.NET** backend REST Api.

 ## Technologies Used